PASTAplus/PEP/peps/pep-9.md

         400 Bad Request if resource is invalid
-        401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access resource 404 If PUT or DELETE and the resource is not found
+        401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access resource
     body:
         The resource_id if 200, error message otherwise
     permissions:
         authenticated: changePermission
 ```

-**4a.
-Create Resource**
+**4b.
+Update Resource**

-Goal: To create, update, or delete a resource
+Goal: To update a resource

 Use case:

-1. A client sends a resource to the *authorization service*.
+1. A client sends a resource identifier and resource to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the resource.
-4. The *authorization service*:
+4. The *authorization service* updates the resource.
-    a.
-POST: creates the resource
-    b.
-PUT: updates the resource
-    c.
-DELETE: deletes the resource
-5. The *authorization service* returns a success message to the client.
+5. The *authorization service* returns a success message and the resource identifier to the client.

 ```
+PUT: /auth/v1/resource/<id>

-setResource(resource_key, resource_label, resource_type, collection_id)
+updateResource(resource_id, resource_key, resource_label, resource_type, collection_id)
+    resource_id: the uniquue resource identifier
     resource_key: the unique resource key of the resource
     resource_label: the human readable name of the resource
     resource_type: the type of resource